Does your website tell your story? Follow our five top tips to make sure that your site is all about you and your company – and why it’s so important.

 A good story provides a promise (a journey, mystery, or problem) that makes it worth the audience’s attention.
 Let the home page of your website provide a glimpse into what’s inside (rather than saying everything right there).
 Entice your users to explore further.
 Unless your home page is a true “landing page” (meant to convert users to leads by filling out a form or taking another single action), it should work as a beautiful and welcoming front door that visitors can’t wait to walk through.

 Let the home page declare that there are even more amazing things ahead.
-Make the web journey easy through simple, intuitive navigation and a design that respects web page expectations (e.g., clickable logo in upper-left; navigation at the top or along the left-hand side; links that are styled differently than regular text, etc.).
+Make the web journey easy through simple, intuitive navigation and a design that respects web page expectations.
+For example, clickable logo in upper-left; navigation at the top or along the left-hand side; links that are styled differently than regular text, etc.

 Good story protagonists have a goal in mind, and the story carries them towards it.
 Your website protagonists (users) are the same: they need something, and they’re hoping you can lead them there.
 Knowing your users’ goals—and the problems they are looking to solve—will help guide the design and content of your website.

 It will focus everything you show and say on achieving those goals and solving those problems.
 Proper research and a strong knowledge of best practices will help you identify why users come to your website and what they need.
-Cohesive design elements and selection of information will carry your protagonists towards their goal and give them the confidence they need to engage you as their trusted guide.
+Cohesive design elements and selection of information will carry your protagonists towards their goal.
+In addition it will give them the confidence they need to engage you as their trusted guide.

 In a good story, the audience can relate to and appreciate the characters, making them worthy of attention.
-Your website can certainly tell your users what you do, why they should care, and how you can help them, but it’s also an opportunity to let your company’s personality shine through.
+Telling your story on your website can certainly inform your users what you do, why they should care, and how you can help them.
+However, it’s also an opportunity to let your company’s personality shine through.
 Do you have customer testimonials talking about how great you are to work with?
 Feature them prominently on your site.